uhyo/morse-css/ARCHITECTURE.md

 # Morse CSS Architecture

-This document outlines the planned architecture and implementation details for the Morse CSS framework.
+This document outlines the architecture and implementation details for the Morse CSS framework.

 ## Overview